aweber/bandoleers/README.rst

 :prep-it:
-    This simple utility iterates over data files in a sub-tree and loads them into various backends such as Cassandra, RabbitMQ, and PostgreSQL.
+    This simple utility iterates over data files in a sub-tree and loads them into various backends such as RabbitMQ, Consul, and PostgreSQL.

 :wait-for:
     This simple utility pings a URL periodically until it responds successfully.
-It supports HTTP, Cassandra, and Postgres URLs out of the box.
+It supports HTTP and Postgres URLs out of the box.